rca(1) General Commands Manual rca(1)

 operations are used on width-restricted integers, the width

-happen when storing the result.
+when storing the result.

 Numeric separators